cran/gasmodel/README.md

 In addition, the package provides the following datasets used in
 examples:

-- `bookshop_sales` contains times of antiquarian bookshop sales.
+- `bookshop_orders` contains times of antiquarian bookshop orders.
-- `german_car_market_cap` contains the market capitalization of major German car manufacturers.
 - `ice_hockey_championships` contains the results of the Ice Hockey World Championships.
-- `sp500_daily` contains daily S&P 500 prices.
+- `toilet_paper_sales` contains daily sales of toilet paper.

 ## Installation